 - Interest and ability to cooperate with colleagues to develop grant proposals to advance funding for instruction and scholarship of teaching and learning.

 How To Apply

-For questions about the application process, please contact the department administrator, Glen Powell, at [email protected] or 612-625-6080.
-For questions about the position, contact Professors Steve Manson ([email protected]) or Ying Song ([email protected]).
+For questions about the application process, please contact the department administrator, Glen Powell, at [email protected].
+For questions about the position, contact Professor Eric Shook at [email protected]